LE JEU DU TOUR DE FRANCE

 This is one of the games that has taken care of the Tour de France ambiance with more detail, and therefore is quite sought after (quite expensive too, if found in good condition).
-I just have been able to purchase a half of the original elements: I have an original boatd, rules, the eight cars and evem one original die.
+Until now I just had been able to purchase half of the original elements: I had an original board, rules, the eight cars and even an original die.

-Fortunately my friend François has a very rare uncut copy of the game (in the blue box depicted above, which is unusual but original) and I have been able to reconstruct the missing elements (the 20 riders, Bourvil, Miss Tour de France and the banner, apart from the second die), so I have a complete game that does not look too bad.
-Judge yourself by the pictures.
+Fortunately my friend François has a very rare uncut copy of the game (in an unusual blue box, see below) and I had been able to reconstruct the missing elements (the 20 riders, Bourvil, Miss Tour de France and the banner, apart from the second die), so I somehow had a complete game that did not look too bad.

-The game features 20 riders, two of them the "maillot jaune" and the "lanterne rouge" which substitute the first and last rider during the game.
+It features 20 riders, two of them the "maillot jaune" and the "lanterne rouge" which substitute the first and last rider during the game.
 The other 18 riders are divided in 9 national and nine regional riders.
 The national teams include the USSR, which did not take part in professional races, and also Great Britain and USA, which did not take part in the Tour de France either.
 Some of the regional teams are made up too.
 One of the regional teams is "Afrique du Nord", which was a French territory in 1949.

 The 8 cars actually take part in the game (well, almost...).
 When a rider falls in a bad square, he shall throw one die and if he throws the number of the right car, he gets assistance.
 (For instance, if he falls on a "hunger" square he needs to throw a 5 to have some Eriam's chocolate).

-On the other hand, the two characters, Bourvil (who?) and "Miss Tour de France", are just there for the ambiance.
+On the other hand, Bourvil (who?) and "Miss Tour de France" are just there for the ambiance.

-This are the uncut figurines.
-Unfortunately, we did not have an scanner the day I visited François, and I had to take a picture.
-There are two symmetrical panels, and the riders, once assembled, have two faces and no back.
+The uncut figurines.
+There are two symmetrical panels.
+The riders, thus, once assembled, have two faces and no back.

-The cars are original, the riders are not.
-The original size, though, is respected.
+The cars are original, the riders are not, but original size, though, is respected.
 The cars are just too small(or the riders to big, as said above).

-The wooden bases of the cars are also original (those of the riders are not).
+The wooden bases of the cars are also original (those of these riders are not).